-Note 8 - Material Items of Income and Expense & Exceptional Items The first part of this note identifies any material items of income or expense that occurred during 2020/21, defined as any material individual transaction to or from a single vendor or customer.
+Note 8 - Material Items of Inc Note 8 - Material Items of Income and Expense & Exceptional Items The first part of this note identifies any material items of income or expense that occurred during 2020/21, defined as any material individual transaction to or from a single vendor or customer.
 Description: The second part of the note identifies any exceptional items which are items of income or expenditure which are material in net terms, in respect of the Council's overall expenditure and are not expected to recur frequently or regularly.
 Relevant Accounting Policies: Accounting Policy 6